josiah-mbao/signo/README.md

     ```

 3.  **Run the Application:**
-    Execute the Python script using Streamlit.
+    Execute the main script using Streamlit.

     ```bash
-    streamlit run app.py # Replace 'app.py' with your script's filename
+    streamlit run final.py
     ```

     The application will launch in your default web browser (usually at `http://localhost:8501`).